 Abstract

 Globally, the extent of inland wetlands has declined by approximately 70% since the start of the 20th century, resulting in the loss of important wetland-associated ecosystem services.
 To help inform wetland conservation and educate the public, there is a need to evaluate the value of wetland ecosystem services within agricultural landscapes.
 Here, we examine the contextual drivers of wetland values in agricultural landscapes to increase the effectiveness and reliability of benefit transfer tools to assign values to local wetland ecosystem services.
 We reviewed 668 published studies that analyzed wetland ecosystem services within agricultural environments globally and identified 45 studies across 22 countries that provided sufficient economic information to be included in a quantitative meta-analysis.
-We developed meta-regression models to represent provisioning and regulating wetland ecosystem services to identify the main drivers of these ecosystem service categories.
+We developed meta-regression models to represent provisioning and regulating wetland ecosystem services and identify the main drivers of these ecosystem service categories.
 Provisioning wetland ecosystem service values were best explained (direction of effects in parenthesis) by per capita income as proxied by a high-income binary variable (+), peer-reviewed journal publications (+), agricultural productivity (-) and population density (+), while agricultural productivity (-), income level (+) and wetland area (-) had significant effects on regulating wetland ecosystem service values.
-Our models could help to estimate wetland values more reliably across similar regions because they have significantly lower transfer or prediction errors (66% and 185% absolute percentage error for the provisioning and regulating models, respectively) than the errors from unit value transfers.
+Our models help to estimate wetland values more reliably across similar regions because they have significantly lower transfer or prediction errors (66% and 185% absolute percentage error for the provisioning and regulating models, respectively) than the errors from unit value transfers.
 Lower transfer errors could better inform wetland conservation policies on agricultural landscapes.

 Keywords: Agricultural landscapes, benefit transfer, provisioning ecosystem services, regulating ecosystem services, meta-regression, wetlands.